METRO Magazine Logo

 In an era where nearly every navigation app profits from advertising, Transit stands apart and doesn't sell or share personal location data with advertisers.

-"The dominant monetization approach for navigation apps, from Google all the way to the smallest players, has traditionally been advertising," Miller says.
+"The dominant monetization approach for navigation apps, from Google all the way to the smallest players, has traditionally been advertising," said Miller.
 "That means collecting massive amounts of data about users, and very often, installing software kits into your app that sell this information to data brokers who build out individual advertising profiles."

-Transit has built a sustainable model that blends user subscriptions with partnerships from transit agencies like Maryland Department of Transportation Maryland Transit Administration and Metro Transit in Minneapolis-St.Paul.
+Transit has built a sustainable model that blends user subscriptions with partnerships with transit agencies like the Maryland Department of Transportation, Maryland Transit Administration , and Metro Transit in Minneapolis-St.Paul.
 It may not be a simple path, but it aligns with the company's values.

 However, Transit does share limited app usage data with transit agencies as part of their partnership to help them understand their riders and improve their service.

-"We've done it in a way that we can look at our users, our partners, and ourselves in the eye, because our business doesn't survive at the expense of our users' privacy," Miller says.
+"We've done it in a way that we can look at our users, our partners, and ourselves in the eye, because our business doesn't survive at the expense of our users' privacy," said Miller.

 Ad Loading...